-2. Average the daily Bank of America swap spread data with the daily JP Morgan swap spread data by maturity over the prescribed observation (rolling 15-year period).
+Average the swap spread data from the data sources by maturity over the prescribed observation (rolling 15-year period).

-3. Calculate the 85% conditional mean for each of the 32 maturity categories (three-month, six-month, one-year, two-year, … 30-year) using the same business trading days as were used in the 85% conditional mean for long-term bonds spreads.
+Calculate the Long-Term Benchmark Swap Spreads as the 85% conditional mean for each of the 32 maturity categories (three-month, six-month, one-year, two-year, … 30-year) using the same business trading days as were used in the 85% conditional mean for long-term bonds spreads.

-4. Publish the Long-Term Benchmark Swap Spreads in a table.
-Among tables published on the NAIC website (See Subsection H): a.
-Table J shows Long-Term Benchmark Swap Spreads.
+Publish the Long-Term Benchmark Swap Spreads in a table.
+Among tables published on the NAIC website (See Subsection H), Table J shows Long-Term Benchmark Swap Spreads.